Brabalawuka/NTUtimetable/docs/README.md

 ## Feature:

-* Automatically parse ur courses and form timetable!
+* **Automatically** parse your courses and form timetable!
+* Fast launch, low memory comsupmtion and no background process
 * Fluent Desgin Language
 * Virbrant Colors
-* Display only the course u have in **CURRENT WEEK**
+* Display only the course you have in **CURRENT WEEK**
-* Find the best non clash combination of multiple courses for you to choose
+* Find the best non clash combination of the courses you choose

 ## PRIVACY:

 <a href="privacy.html">Privacy Policy</a>
-The app only connects the internet for paring the courseinfo, it is a **UWP app** thus is cleaner and saher than an **.exe app**
+The app only connects the internet when parsing the courses info.
+It is a light weight **UWP app** which is much cleaner and safer than an **.exe app**

 ## INSTALLATION: